haikami/softgames-test/README.md

 ---

-## UI
+## Aspect ratio

-The UI was built to behave reasonably across different aspect ratios rather than being tuned for a single target resolution.
+The UI was built to behave reasonably across different aspect ratios (both portrait and landscape) rather than being tuned for a single target resolution.

----

-## Comments

-Comments were added only where I felt they genuinely improve readability—primarily around more complex classes, interfaces, and methods—instead of commenting every line.

 ---